3cn-ecn/nantralPlatform/docs/docs/learning/tutorials.md

 * **on the backend**: we use [Python](https://www.python.org/), with the framework [django](https://www.djangoproject.com/)
 * **on the frontend**: we use [TypeScript](https://www.typescriptlang.org/), with the framework [React](https://reactjs.org/)

-:::success What is a framework?
+:::info What is a framework?
 A framework is a module, or a library, with a set of predefined useful functions to achieve a certain goal.
 For instance, django gives functions to connect to the database or to manage the http protocol, so as we don't have to implement these functions ourselves.